ckeditor/ckeditor5/packages/ckeditor5-table/tests/manual/table.md

 1. The data should be loaded with:
   * a complex table with:
     - one heading row,
     - two heading columns,
     - merged cells in heading columns section,
   * a table with 2 tbody sections in the DOM - should be rendered as a table with one tbody.
   * a table with no tbody sections in the DOM - should be rendered as a table with one tbody.
   * a table with a thead section between two tbody sections in dom - should be rendered as a table with one thead and on tbody section in proper order: 1, 2, 3.

 2. Main toolbar should have insert table dropdown.

-3. While the table widget is selected there should be a toolbar attached to the table with 3 dropdowns:
+3. While the table cell is selected there should be a toolbar attached to the table with 3 dropdowns:
   * column dropdown with items:
     - header column,
     - insert column before,